 Jessica Rapp is an Associate in Miller Mayer’s Litigation and Matrimonial Law practice groups.
-She is a magna cum laude graduate of Syracuse University and obtained her Juris Doctorate from the Maurice A. Deane School of Law at Hofstra University where she earned the excellence in tort law award for the class of 2019.
+She is a magna cum laude graduate of Syracuse University and obtained her Juris Doctorate from the Maurice A. Deane School of Law at Hofstra University where she earned the Excellence in Tort Law award for her graduating class.
 While in law school, Jessica was a member of the Hofstra Law Review and clerked for law firms on Long Island as well as Upstate New York.

 AREAS OF FOCUS

 With our comprehensive knowledge of the technicalities of New York contract law and our broad experience in a wide range of substantive law areas, we have the focus and know-how you need when others fail to meet their contractual obligations.

 Intellectual Property Assignment and Licensing Agreements